Brighton Methodist Church

 Many of the churches had strong ethnic and cultural ties to the specific nationality of the settlement.
 It was not uncommon to hear a sermon in German, Norwegian, or Swedish instead of English.

-After the church closed in 1984, it was donated to Farmamerica by the congregation.
+After this church closed in 1984, it was donated to Farmamerica by the congregation.